 - Enhanced user interface

-Third-party logistics will typically use supply chain management in alignment with warehouse management systems to ensure they’re tick off best practices.
+Third-party logistics will typically use supply chain management in alignment with warehouse management systems to ensure they’re ticking off best practices.

 Standalone